2Lost4This/Discord-Timestamp-Generator/README.md

 First, I had nothing to do, and second, I wanted to do something new + learn.
 You can find the [tool here](https://tool.losti.xyz)

+### Can i use it?

+Yes you can use it, but there is a [License](https://github.com/2Lost4This/Discord-Timestamp-Generator/blob/main/LICENSE) and you should accept it